 - Server Side Processing Time

-An API that is slow might not be a problem.
-An API that is slow only sometimes might well be, as users and systems grow used to expected behavior.
-It can also mean that systems measuring mean or average performance can miss significant performance issues lasting many hours because the averages and means have been set incorrectly.
+A slow API might not be a problem.
+But an API that is slow only sometimes might well be.
+Systems measuring average performance can miss significant performance issues lasting many hours.